 It goes without saying that adjustability goes hand in hand with increased ergonomics.
 A 3D armrest that pivots inwards for example supports more of your arms in the common “v” posture, such as typing or holding a controller.

 Bottom Line: Gaming chairs typically come with more adjustable armrests than standard office chairs in the same price points.

 So what’s the final verdict?
 Gaming or standard office chair?
 You can draw your own conclusions based on the above analysis, but here’s my takeaway strictly from an ergonomic standpoint:

 - Bucket seats and winged backrests on gaming chairs can be counterproductive from an ergonomic standpoint, though the workaround is to get a larger gaming chair.

-- At the lower end budget, gaming chairs pound for pound are slightly more ergonomic than standard office chairs.
+- At the lower end budget, gaming chairs pound for pound are slightly more ergonomic than budget office chairs.
 Even a cheap gaming chair comes with the basic blocks of a good ergonomic chair, such as lumbar pillows, robust reclining, backrest, and 2D or 3D armrests.

-- Once you up your budget, standard office chairs start to leave gaming chairs in the dust in terms of comfort and ergonomics.
+- Once you up your budget, ergonomic office chairs start to leave gaming chairs in the dust in terms of comfort and ergonomics.
 They are not restricted to a particular trendy form factor that gaming chairs are subject to, and as such can innovative with flexible materials, 3D headrests, dynamic lumbar support, and more.

 I hope you found this information helpful in picking out your next chair.
 Do you agree with our conclusion?
 Let us know your experience with your gaming or office chair below.